Key insights:

 When it comes to a savings account, there’s a lot to love.
-This account can help you set money aside for the future and manage your finances, all while earning interest.
+This type of account can help you set money aside for the future and manage your finances, all while earning interest.
 Plus, your money is generally accessible.

 1. Earn interest on your savings